I have a strange question for you.

 Because a hard link as the same inode number as the original file, you can delete the original file and the data is still available through the hard link.
 All you did in this case is remove one of the name pointing to this inode number.
 The data linked to this inode number will remain available until all names associated with it are deleted.

 Inodes are also a big reason why a Linux system can update without the need to reboot.
-This is because one process can use a library file while another process replace that file with a new version.
-Therefore creating a new inode for the new file.
+This is because one process can use a library file while another process replaces that file with a new version.
+Therefore, creating a new inode for the new file.
 The already running process will keep using the old file while every new call to it will result in using the new version.

 Another interesting feature that comes with inodes is the ability to store the data in the inode itself.
 This is called Inlining.
 This storing method has the advantage of saving space because no data block will be needed.
-It also increase the lookup time by avoiding more disk access to get the data.
+It also increases the lookup time by avoiding more disk access to get the data.

 Some file system like ext4 has an option called inline_data.
-When enabled it allows the operating system to store data this way.
+When enabled, it allows the operating system to store data this way.
 Due to size limitation, inlining only works for very small files.
 Ext2 and later will often store soft link information this way.
 That is if the size is no more 60 Bytes.

 Inodes are not something you interact directly with, but they play an important role.
 If a partition is to contain many very small files, like a mail server, knowing what they are and how they work can save you a lot of problems down the road.